AlexandruDbr/Boardgame-night-planner-python-project/README.md

 ## Overview

-This project is a code challenge from Codecademy, in which I had the task to organise a game night event using the following python concepts: <br>
+In this project I organised a board game night event by analysing the availability of the guests and creating invitations using the following programming concepts:<br>
 * lists
 * dictionaries
 * functions